Photo by MH Anderson Photography / Shutterstock

 Both American Express Membership Rewards points and Chase Ultimate Rewards points transfer to Marriott, but you could also consider getting one of these cobranded cards, both of which are fielding incredible limited-time welcome offers.

-Marriott Bonvoy Brilliant™American Express® Card: If you want a more premium product, this card’s annual fee is $450, but it confers a plethora of perks.
-Right now, it is offering new members up to 125,000 bonus points after making $5,000 in eligible purchases in the first three months, plus up to $200 in statement credits toward purchases made at U.S. restaurants within the first six months.
+Marriott Bonvoy Brilliant™American Express® Card: If you want a more premium product, this card’s annual fee is $450 (see rates and fees), but it confers a plethora of perks.
+Right now, it is offering new members up to 75,000 bonus points after making $3,000 in eligible purchases in the first three months, plus up to $200 in statement credits on eligible purchases at U.S. restaurants in the first six months of card membership (terms apply).

 The Marriott Bonvoy Brilliant American Express Card’s benefits include: